 Use the following table to find out where to report your retirement income on your return.

-If you entered an amount on line 11500 of your return, you are eligible for pension income splitting (lines 11600 and 21000), and the pension income amount (line 31400).
+If you were a deemed resident and you entered an amount on line 11500 of your return, you are eligible for pension income splitting (lines 11600 and 21000) and the pension income amount (line 31400).
 See the chart for line 31400 of the Federal Worksheet to calculate the amount to enter on line 31400 of your return or on line 1 of your Form T1032, Joint Election to Split Pension Income, if applicable.